 Must be able to repeatedly conduct field work in remote locations, outdoors for extended periods of time and under extreme conditions and variety of climates, be aware of and able to respond to hazardous wildlife and conditions, lift approximately 50 pounds, complete ATV and safety training, complete boater safety training, and work outside of the normal business hours of 8:00 am–5:00 pm, including some weekends.
 Candidate should be in good physical condition, have flexible schedules, be able to work in the field approximately 50 percent of the time, and travel overnight.

 Must possess a valid class C Texas driver’s license, have a satisfactory driving record, allow records review for the past 3 years, and comply with company drug and alcohol testing policies.
+Employment is contingent on the successful completion of any background or reference checks desired by BIO-WEST and proof of COVID-19 vaccination.

 Please send cover letter, resume, and at least three professional references to [email protected]‑west.com.
 No phone calls please.
 BIO-WEST is an EOE employer.